5 Dimensions of AI Proficiency

 Turning AI output into professional work.
 Can they edit, synthesise, and combine AI content with original thinking?

-Built for Hiring.
+Built for Talent Decisions.
 Designed by Science.

 Step 1: Choose the proficiency level